 Ilena Aldini-Messina —

-The City of Toronto Historic Sites present several events in September that provide enriching entertainment for all ages while connecting visitors to Toronto’s rich history.
+The City of Toronto Historic Sites present several events in April that provide enriching entertainment for all ages while connecting visitors to Toronto’s rich history.
 Visit www.toronto.ca/museum-events for more information.

 FORT YORK NATIONAL HISTORIC SITE 250 Fort York Blvd.